ericwq/aprilsh/README.md

 [openSSH](https://www.openssh.com/) is excellent.
 While `mosh` provides better keystroke prediction/latency and is capable of handle WiFi/cellular mobile network roaming problem.
 But `mosh` is not active anymore and no release [sine 2017](https://github.com/mobile-shell/mosh/issues/1115).
 Such a good project like `mosh` should keeps developing.

 After read through `mosh` source code, I decide to use go to rewrite it.
 Go is my first choice because the C++ syntax is too complex for me.
-Go also has excellent support for UTF-8.
-And remote shell is our daily tools, if it's broken we need a quick fix.
-The go compiler is fast.
+Go also has excellent support for UTF-8 and goroutine.
+And remote shell is my daily tools, if it's broken I need a quick fix.
+The last reason is go compiler is faster than c++.

 There are several rules for this project:

 - Keep the base design of `mosh`: `SSP`, UDP, keystroke prediction.
 - Use 3rd party library as less as possible to keep it clean.

-There are some goals for this project:
+There are also some goals for this project:

-- UTF-8 support, including [emoji and flag](https://unicode.org/emoji/charts/emoji-list.html) support.
+- Full UTF-8 support, including [emoji and flag](https://unicode.org/emoji/charts/emoji-list.html) support.
 - Solve the terminal 24bit color problem.
 - Upgrade to [proto3](https://developers.google.com/protocol-buffers/docs/proto3)
+- Use terminfo database for better compatibility.
 - Prove that go is capable of programming terminal application.

 The project name `Aprilsh` is derived from `April+sh`.
 I started this project in April shanghai, it's a remote shell.